Dip

 Understanding the key chemical compounds helps explain why dip pairs well with certain ingredients.

-Pungent sulfur compound providing sharp, savory notes; develops complexity when aged in dips
+Pungent sulfur compound providing sharp, complex flavor notes and antimicrobial properties essential to savory dips

 Quick Tips